intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/tensorflow_inference.md

 # BigDL-Nano TensorFlow Inference Overview
 BigDL-Nano provides several APIs which can help users easily apply optimizations on inference pipelines to improve latency and throughput.
 Currently, performance accelerations are achieved by integrating extra runtimes as inference backend engines or using quantization methods on full-precision trained models to reduce computation during inference.
-Keras Model (`bigdl.nano.tensorflow.keras.Model`) provides the APIs for all optimizations you need for inference.
+Keras Model (`bigdl.nano.tf.keras.Model`) provides the APIs for all optimizations you need for inference.

 For quantization, BigDL-Nano provides only post-training quantization in `Model.quantize()` for users to infer with models of 8-bit precision.
 Quantization-Aware Training is not available for now.
 Model conversion to 16-bit like BF16, and FP16 will be coming soon.